 Create one account on Chronica, then join or create as many campaigns as you want!
 From your user dashboard, you can navigate to your campaigns, track your upcoming events, manage your account settings, subscription settings, and more.
-There is no limit to free-tier campaigns!
+There is no limit to how many free-tier campaigns you can create!

 At-a-glance campaign overview for you and your party.
 Write an intro to your campaign, keep a summary of events, and manage campaign and subscription settings.
 You can also quickly view information such as your campaign tier, storage used, links, and more.
 Your campaigns are private to you and your party members, even on our free tier!

 This acts as a central hub for party information.
 Track party wealth and inventory.
 As a GM, manage your players and their individual permissions within the campaign, or assign multiple GMs.

 The Quest Log allows you to add, remove, and edit quests to help track every detail for quick reference.
 Add notes during your progress in case you find a piece of a map or clue, etc.